Pixel-Fondue/modo-kit-central/README.md

 To install the kit to your appdata kits directory, run: `install.py`

-To build the index.xml file, run: `lpCreator.py`
+To build the lpk file, run: `build.py`

 # Current State
 The current state of the kits is a simple list of resources that will open